The Planning and Zoning Process

 Exterior Business Renovation

 If you are planning a renovation to the exterior of your business (new paint colors, awnings, roof, signs, etc.), be sure to submit a Site Modification form to Town Hall first.
-Many changes can be approved administratively by staff, but more extensive changes will often require Design Review Commission approval.
+Many minor changes can be approved administratively by staff, but more extensive changes will often require Design Review Commission approval.
 Signs also always require Town approval before changes can be made (Sign Application).